franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/nextcloud/README.md

 ## 2. Create a Nextcloud file storage in your OpenProject instance

 Navigate to your OpenProject administration settings page by clicking on *your avatar in the top right corner → Administration*.
-From the side menu on the left, click on **Files -> External file storages**.
+From the side menu on the left select *Files -> External file storages*.

 Click on **+ Storage** to add a new file storage.